-Sports groups at the community or regional level that promote a charitable objective through the delivery of a structured and developmental amateur sports program to the public either on an individual or team basis may be eligible for gaming licensing.
+Sports groups at the community or regional level that promote a charitable objective through the delivery of a structured and developmental amateur sports program to the public that primarily benefit youth, seniors, and/or individuals with a disability, on a team basis may be eligible for gaming licensing.
+(Amended Mar 2018)

-- 1. Consistently the courts have held that sports by themselves are not charitable.
+- Consistently the courts have held that sports by themselves are not charitable.
 The courts have found some sports activity to be charitable due to the object sought to be advanced and the character of the intended beneficiary.
 For example, sports has been recognized as part of the education of the young, and as therapy and relief of suffering for the disabled, which are themselves recognized as charitable activities.
 The provision of sports facilities for public use has also been recognized as charitable. - 2.
-In regards to this policy: - a) adult sports groups refer to groups where 25% or more of its membership or participants are 22 to 59 years of age; - b) disabled sports groups refer to groups where 75% or more of its membership or participants are disabled; - c) senior sports groups refer to groups where a majority of its membership or participants are 60 years of age or older; and - d) youth sports groups refer to groups where 75% or more of its membership or participants are 21 years of age or younger. - 3.
-A structured and developmental amateur sports program contains the following characteristics: - a) the program is delivered by a group which operates with the approval and support of a governing body; - b) there is a published set of rules and regulations established by the sport's governing body; - c) there is an official schedule which shows the dates of sanctioned games or events for a specific season or year;
+In regards to this policy: (Amended Mar 2018) - a) adult sports groups refer to groups where its membership or participants are 22 to 59 years of age; - b) disabled sports groups refer to groups where its membership or participants are disabled; - c) senior sports groups refer to groups where its membership or participants are 60 years of age or older; and - d) youth sports groups refer to groups where its membership or participants are 21 years of age or younger and participate in youth leagues. - 3.
+A structured and developmental amateur sports program contains the following characteristics: - a) the program is delivered by a group which operates with the approval and support of a governing body; - b) there is a published set of rules and regulations established by the sport's governing body;